FancyMcPlugins/FancyNpcs/README.md

 ## Build from source

-1. Clone this repo and run `gradlew reobfJar`
+1. Clone this repo and run `gradlew shadowJar`
 2. The jar file will be in `build/libs/FancyNpcs-<version>.jar`

 ## Examples